Mushroom, Butternut Squash and Chestnut Stew

 - Extra virgin olive oil and lemon wedges, to serve

 - Clean and trim the mushrooms.
 Chop the larger mushrooms into chunky pieces, but leave the smaller mushrooms whole.
-Peel the squash, remove the seeds and chop it into chestnut-sized chunks and only chop the bigger mushrooms leaving the rest whole.
+Peel the squash, remove the seeds and chop it into chestnut-sized chunks.

 - Heat the olive oil in a large, heavy-based pan and add the onion, celery, carrot, bay leaves and a palmful of picked thyme leaves.
 Add a pinch of salt and cook gently until the vegetables are softened but not browned.
 Add the garlic and mushrooms to the pan, toss to coat with the oil, and cook gently for a few minutes.
 Add the chestnuts and chunks of squash, season well and continue to cook gently, stirring from time to time, until the mushrooms have softened.